Bertrand31/AirportMatching/README.md

 It was named after [Artemis](https://upload.wikimedia.org/wikipedia/commons/2/2a/Diane_de_Versailles_Leochares_2.jpg), the Greek goddess of the hunt, in reference to the task at hand.

-Moreover, this custom implementation does not simple measure the distance between two two-dimensional points: it uses the Haversine formula and the Earth radius to get a more accurate measurement of the distance between a user and the world's airports.
+So far so good, however here we are not talking about simple 2D points ; we are talking about GPS coordinates, which are coordinates on a sphere (the Earth).
+Hence, this custom implementation does not simple measure the distance between two two-dimensional points: it uses the Haversine formula and the Earth radius to get a more accurate measurement of the distance between a user and the world's airports.

 The resulting data structure provides `Θ(n log² n)` time complexity for construction (in our case, only performed once upon boot), and nearest-neighbour search in `Θ(log n)`.